Andrews-repo/DEV/gitignore.md

 https://www.reddit.com/r/sysadmin/comments/8inzn5/so_you_want_to_learn_aws_aka_how_do_i_learn_to_be/

 Project Overview
-This is NOT a guide on how to develop websites on AWS.
 This uses a website as an excuse to use all the technologies AWS puts at your fingertips.
 The concepts you will learn going through these exercises apply all over AWS.

 This guide takes you through a maturity process from the most basic webpage to an extremely cheap scalable web application.
-The small app you will build does not matter.
-It can do anything you want, just keep it simple.

 Need an idea?
 Here: Fortune-of-the-Day - Display a random fortune each page load, have a box at the bottom and a submit button to add a new fortune to the random fortune list.

 [Account Basics](https://github.com/Andrews-repo/AWS-Project/tree/master/Account%20Basics).